Tulsi (Holy Basil): Getting to Know Your Herbal Allies

 Tulsi for Immune and Respiratory Support

 Or alternatively, we might make a big pot of tea with tulsi powder and ginger powder to sip throughout the day.
 This blend will gently and effectively jump-start a lagging, tired immune system that needs an extra boost.

 Tulsi in Other Products

 If you can’t tell by now, we seriously love tulsi.
-It is incredibly versatile and effective, and we have included it in many of our herbal formulas and products.
+It is incredibly versatile and effective, which is why we carry so many products that contain tulsi.